 Reduced Cash Flow and Increased Time to Collect

 Late payments reduce cash flow, negatively impacting your company’s ability to pay suppliers, employees, and other operating expenses on time.
 Sales orders can sit unprocessed in email inboxes, fax servers and customer portals.
 They can bounce around to various departments to resolve pricing, availability and other issues.
-Manually processing orders can add to the damage of late payments by adding days to your order to cash (OTC) cycle and increasing the likelihood of errors in order entry.
+Manually processing orders can add to the damage of late payments by adding days to your order to cash (OTC) process and increasing the likelihood of errors in order entry.

 It takes extra time and effort to collect late payments.
-The added cost and effort can increase your operating expenses and divert time that your accounts receivable team could use to focus on collections and cash flow.
+The added cost and effort can increase your operating expenses and divert time that your accounts receivable team could use to focus on increasing collections and cash flow.
 Payment delays can lead to damaged relationships and hamper company operations.

 Quality of Accounts Receivable